mbrianna1170/techblog-mvc/README.md

 ## Description:

-This full-stack web application uses JavaScript backend frameworks and Handlebars.js to create a tech blog website.
+This full-stack web application uses JavaScript backend frameworks and Handlebars.js to create a simple blog website.
 Users can sign-up or create a secured account that is password hashed with bcrypt.
 Once logged in users can post links to blogs and comment on other posts.

 ## Screenshot:
 <img src="./assets\images\Screenshot 2021-08-22 224350.png">